cirens-utd/turtlebot_controller/src/agent_control/readme.md

     Returns when a neighbor is blocking the robots path
 - self.laser_avoid_error
     This will return true if the robot reaches the max loops when avoiding an obsticle.
+- restart_start_position
+    This will flag if you want to return to start position before starting a new controller
+- driving_heading_tolerance
+    This controlls how close to a striaght line you need to be before you start moving forward
+- logging_enable
+    Boolean to know if the file needs to be zipped.
+By setting this, you will create and distroy the logging timer and zip up the file.

 ## Agent Methods
 - get_angle_quad